A vital resource

 The existing University of Missouri Research Reactor (MURR) is the only U.S. producer of four critical radioisotopes used in the treatment of liver, thyroid, pancreatic and prostate cancers, and in imaging agents to diagnose cancers and heart disease.
 Our nation has an acute need to expand its supply of radioisotopes as more are used in successful cancer treatments, and NextGen MURR will build on the university’s history of lifesaving endeavors.

-Learn More About MURR
+Learn More About MURRMURR by the Numbers

 1.6 million